AFP Screening and Prenatal Diagnosis Requisition Form

 Maternal serum must be obtained in a Red or Tiger Top tube, minimum 5cc.

-In order for the quad calculations to be done and accurately reported the following information must be clearly provided on the accompanying requisition:
+In order for to accurately report results, the following information must be provided on the accompanying requisition:

 - Patient Name